perses/perses/docs/dashboard.md

 * `datasource` is the name of the datasource.
 It's the direct reference of the document of type `Datasource`.
 The datasource linked must exist in the database.
 Otherwise, the API will reject the creation of the Dashboard
 * `duration` is the default time you would like to use to looking in the past when getting data to fill the dashboard
+* `panels` is the list of the panel.
-* `sections` is the list of the section.
-Each section contained a list of panel.
-You must have at least one section.
+* `layouts` is the list of layout.
+A layout is the object you can use to describe how to display the list of the panel.
+* `entrypoint` is the json reference to one particular layout.
 * `variables` is a map where the key is the reference of the variable defined as a value.
 The key cannot contain any special characters or spaces.
 The key is used in the different variables / panels when they need to use it.
 Finally, you can define some variables that would be used then in the different panel.

 Example: